mikinty/Understanding-Analysis-Abbott-Solutions/README.md

 There is also an appendix, which highlights several important theorems, identities, and proof-writing tips.
 It can be used as a study guide for current students taking Real Analysis.

+## Beyond

+After this intro Analysis course, "Baby Rudin" aka [Principles of Mathematical Analysis](https://amzn.to/38XdOsD) is probably your best bet.
+I'm currently working on [solutions to that text](https://github.com/mikinty/Baby-Rudin-Solutions).

+Studying Topology is also a good way to continue the education past analysis, and [Topology by Munkres](https://amzn.to/3Gt1zAu) is a classic text in thie regard.
+I'm working on those [solutions here](https://github.com/mikinty/Topology-Munkres-Solutions) (but beware I'm prioritizing work on Baby Rudin first).

 ## TODOs